 Cutoffs decide who lands which seat in the Diploma-to-Degree counselling process.
 They're easy to misread.
 This guide explains exactly what a "cutoff" means in DDCET, how to interpret one honestly, and what to do with your score while you wait for the official merit list.
+It's anchored to the actual ACPC rank-wise cutoff PDFs for 2024 and 2025, which you can download below.

 What is a “cutoff” in DDCET?